nguyensjsu/sp21-172-team-a/README.md

 ### Cashier's App
 - The cashier's app was made keeping in mind the ease of the user interface for the baristas.
+	- Cashier can log in using their pre-configured account.
+The authentication process has been secured through spring-security.
 	- Cashier can take orders from customers, selecting the type, size, and the milk options and place the orders.
 	- Cashier can clear any orders.